Frequently Asked Questions About Medicare

-Understanding how Medicare works and making decisions about your 2017 Medicare coverage options can be confusing and overwhelming.
-That's why we've put together the top 10 questions we receive during Medicare open enrollment.
+Understanding how Medicare works and making decisions about your Medicare coverage options can be confusing and overwhelming.
+At Sharp HealthCare, we are here to answer your questions and guide you step by step to enrollment.

 What is the cost of Medicare Part A and Medicare Part B?

 You usually do not pay a monthly premium for Medicare Part A (inpatient/hospital insurance) coverage if you or your spouse paid Medicare taxes while working.
 You pay a monthly premium for Medicare Part B (outpatient/medical insurance), which is based on your IRS tax return from two years prior.
-The standard Part B premium amount in 2017 will be $134.
+The standard Part B premium amount in 2019 is $135.50 per month.
 Depending on your income, you may pay more.
 In addition to your monthly premium(s), Parts A and B of Medicare also have deductibles and co-insurances you are responsible for paying.

 Do Medicare Parts A and B include drug coverage?

 If you would like to have drug coverage, you may choose a Part D plan, which covers only drugs, or a Medicare Advantage plan (Part C) that includes drug coverage.

 Medicare Part A does not include drug coverage.
 Medicare Part B generally doesn't cover most prescription drugs used at home, but it does cover a limited number of outpatient prescription drugs under limited conditions.
 Generally, drugs covered under Part B are drugs you wouldn't usually give to yourself, like those you get at a doctor's office or hospital outpatient setting.